marknorgren/swift-notes/README.md

 ## Use REPL from terminal
-  * OS X 10.10 Yosemite just type `swift` in the terminal to start the REPL
+  * OS X 10.10 Yosemite, 10.11 El Capitan just type `swift` in the terminal to start the REPL

   ```
    $ swift
-    Welcome to Swift!
+   Welcome to Apple Swift version 2.1.1 (swiftlang-700.1.101.15 clang-700.1.81).
 Type :help for assistance.
+      1>
   ```
   * Setup alias for `swift`
   * OS X 10.9 Mavericks